Old Man Stauf built a house, and filled it with his toys

 Some time later, a mysterious illness

 kills many of the children who owned Stauf's toys.
 Following these deaths, Stauf builds a remote mansion

 .
 Long after no one knows for sure if Stauf still lives, he invites six guests to a dinner party.
-Stauf promises that whoever solves all of the puzzles in the mansion will get his or her dearest wishes granted.
-The puzzles themselves are more of a means to an end, though — they serve as clues to what Stauf wants and what he wants the guests to do for him.
+Stauf promises that whoever solves all of the puzzles in the mansion will have their dearest wishes granted.
+The puzzles themselves serve as a means to an end, though — they become clues to what Stauf wants and what he wants the guests to do for him.

 The player controls an unremarkable amnesiac

-who wakes up in Stauf's mansion (the setting for the entire game) and tries to figure out why he came to the mansion in the first place.
-While this character wanders the mansion and solves logic puzzles — some suspiciously illogical
+who wakes up in Stauf's mansion (the setting for the entire game) and tries to figure out how he ended up there.
+While this character wanders the mansion and solves logic puzzles (some of them suspiciously illogical

 remains an ever-present menace by taunting the amnesiac